-This review has some limitations.
-Firstly, the number of articles published in the last few weeks and the speed in which they are being published implies that the recommendations and even the drugs used to treat the disease are constantly being modified, so it is probable that some will not appear in this review.
-Secondly, this is not a systematic review but rather a narrative review.
-The described DHR appear in the databases reviewed, but some may not have been reported or published.
-Finally, considering the type of reactions that are the subject of this review, there are only two suspicions of DHR registered in the Pharmacovigilance Program on the Hospital Universitari de Bellvitge since 2007, one with cyclosporine and the other with azithromycin [155].
+Our review is subject to a series of limitations.
+Firstly, the number of articles published in the last few weeks and the speed with which they are being published imply that the recommendations and even the drugs used to treat the disease are constantly being modified.
+Therefore, some may not appear in this review.
+Secondly, this is not a systematic review, but rather a narrative review.
+The DHRs described appear in the databases reviewed, although some may not have been reported or published.
+Finally, considering the types of reaction that are the subject of this review, only 2 suspicions of DHRs have been registered in the Pharmacovigilance Program of Hospital Universitari de Bellvitge, Barcelona, Spain since 2007: one with cyclosporine and the other with azithromycin [155].

-Final thoughts about COVID-19 and drug hypersensitivity
+Final Thoughts About COVID-19 and Drug Hypersensitivity

-A new disease implies new therapeutic challenges, but to date, no treatment has definitively been shown to improve the prognosis of COVID-19 patients.
-At present, most of the published work consists of small observational studies or case series, without randomization or control groups.
-Some drugs have shown in vitro activity, but their potential clinical benefits are unclear.
-On the other hand, the use of any medication relies on the assumption that the benefits outweigh associated risks, and augmented toxicity with combination therapy requires a careful evaluation of the risk-benefit ratio.
-Multiple RCT are currently underway and are expected to provide further therapeutic evidence in the near future, and as far as the mechanisms of action of the virus become better known, new lines of treatment are expected to emerge.
-Figure 2 illustrates the targeted treatments proposed and the timing in which they should be administered [99].
-It is expected that new therapeutic options, new indications and a greater number of possible COVID-19 patients undergoing these drugs will generate more ADR.
-It seems that these drugs have poor immunogenicity, but it remains to be seen what will happen in the future with increased use.
-As allergists, we must keep to date on the possible spectrum of hypersensitivity reactions with these treatments in order to adequately and promptly assist the possible inter-consultations generated regarding this topic.
+A new disease implies new therapeutic challenges; however, to date, no treatment has been definitively shown to improve the prognosis of patients with COVID-19.
+At present, most published work consists of small observational studies or case series, with no randomization or control groups.
+While some drugs have shown in vitro activity, their potential clinical benefits are unclear.
+Furthermore, the use of any medication relies on the assumption that the benefits outweigh the associated risks, and increased toxicity with combination therapy requires a careful evaluation of the risk-benefit ratio.
+Multiple RCTs are currently underway and are expected to provide further therapeutic evidence in the near future.
+Moreover, as the mechanisms of action of the virus become better known, new lines of treatment are expected to emerge.
+Figure 2 illustrates the targeted treatments proposed and the time schedule according to which they should be administered [99].
+It is expected that new therapeutic options, new indications, and a greater number of possible COVID-19 patients taking these drugs will generate more ADRs.
+While new drugs seem to have little ability to generate an immune response, it remains to be seen what will happen in the future with increased use.
+As allergists, we must keep up to date on the possible spectrum of hypersensitivity reactions with these treatments in order